Kinley-pal8/SS2025_SDA202_02230287/README.md

 - **Academic Year**: 2024-2025

 ### Repository Overview
-This repository contains all practical work, assignments, and projects completed for the Software Development and Applications (SDA202) module.
-The practicals cover fundamental programming concepts, software development methodologies, and application development techniques.
+This repository contains all practical work, assignments, and projects completed for the SWE201 module.

 ### Repository Structure
 ```